Lubbock Christian University

 NCAA Div.
 II, members of the Heartland Conference

 LCU boasts 28 national championships in team and individual sports including the 1983 National Baseball Champions, 2008 National Softball Champions, and the 2009 National Baseball Champions.
 The Lady Chaps Basketball team also completed a perfect season and became National Champions in 2016.

 Men’s: baseball, basketball, cross country, golf, soccer

-Women’s: basketball, cross country, golf, softball, volleyball
+Women’s: basketball, cross country, golf, soccer, softball, volleyball, cheerleading

 Colors: Royal Blue and White